rmey/taxi-simulator-hands-on/README.md

 # Summary
 In this lab you customized your own flow in Node-RED, visualized the **IoT Data** in your Node-RED Dashboard UI and stored the data in **Object Storage Repository**.

-In the second step you ananalyzed the given data using the **Watson Studio** in IBM Cloud.
+In the second step you analyzed the given data using the **Watson Studio** in IBM Cloud.